scottkerstetter/py_bau_cua_tom_ca/README.md

 * Minh's space (shrimp) was not rolled so they lose their 20.000 VND.
 * Vy and Long's space (deer) was rolled once.
 Vy keeps their 10.000 VND and are paid another 10.000 VND by the dealer for a total of 20.000 VND (bet + bet x 1 di).
 Long also keeps their 10.000 VND wager and is paid 10.000 VND by the dealer.
 * Phuong's space (crab) is rolled twice.
 Phuong keeps their 50.000 VND wager and is paid 100.000 VND by the dealer for a total of 150.000 VND (bet + bet x 2 di).

+### Specific To This Version
+There are a couple caveats for playing this version of the game.
+After starting the script, the user will be prompt for the number of players (not including the dealer) and the type of currency being used.
+Next, each player will take turns entering their name and amount of money they're playing with.
+Afterward these initial steps, the game will process as normal with each player taking turns betting on a space and an amount of money.
+In normal games of Bầu Cua Tôm Cá, a player can bet on multiple spaces each round but in this version of the same a player can only bet on one space each round.
+After each round the user will be prompted as to whether or not they want to continue playing; enter YES to continue and NO to quit.

+Thank for you playing!
+Chúc mừng năm mới!

 ## References
 [wikipedia.org](https://en.wikipedia.org/wiki/Bầu_cua_cá_c%E1%BB%8Dp)<br/>